cerico/nginx-files/README.md

 ## Detail

-This projet is a both a folder in the parent [macfair](https://github.com/cerioc/macfair) repo, and a repo in its own right.
+This project is a both a folder in the parent [macfair](https://github.com/cerioc/macfair) repo, and a repo in its own right.

 ```bash
 ➜ (main) git ls-files sites